SayedLabib/Ride_Share_APP/README.md

 Error: error:0308010C:digital envelope routines::unsupported
 ```

+This is because the project uses React Scripts 5.0.1 which may have compatibility issues with newer Node.js versions.

 To resolve this, use one of these methods:

 **Option 1**: Set Node options before starting the app (Windows Command Prompt):